MilesMcBain/wisegroup/README.md

 ## Fun Fact

-This package generates it’s own source and documentation, so that adding new wrappers is low effort.
+This package generates its own source and documentation, so that adding new wrappers is low effort.

 To generate new wrappers, an entry is added to “./group\_aware\_functions.R” and “./make.R” is run.

-The goal of wisegroup is to …
+## Contributing

+If there’s a function you think should be included make a PR for “./group\_aware\_functions.R”\!